treasure-data/td-logger-java/README.md

             try {
                 Properties props = System.getProperties();
                 props.load(Main.class.getClassLoader().getResourceAsStream("treasure-data.properties"));

                 LOG = TreasureDataLogger.getLogger("mydatabase");
             } catch (IOException e) {
                 // do something
             }
         }

-        public void doApplicationLogic() {
+        public void doApp() {
-            // ...

             Map<String, Object> data = new HashMap<String, Object>();
             data.put("from", "userA");
             data.put("to", "userB");
-            LOG.log("follow", data);
+            LOG.log("follow_table", data);
-            // ...

         }
     }

-To create Treasure Data Logger instances, users need to invoke getLogger method in Treasure Data Logger class like well-known logging libraries.
+See static initializer in Main class.
+To create TreasureDataLogger instances, you need to invoke getLogger method in TreasureDataLogger class like well-known logging libraries.
 The method should be called only once.

-Before executing the Main program, you need to set the treasure-data.properties file to your classpath.
-Information of your API key should be described in the file like this.

-    td.logger.api.key=<your API key>

 Close method in TreasureDataLogger class should be called explicitly when application is finished.

     TreasureDataLogger.close();

+See doApp method in Main class.
+You can upload event logs with log method.
+Event logs should be declared as variables of Map<String, Object> type.

+### Direct upload and In-direct upload

+You can choose how to upload event logs from the following methods.

+  * Direct upload from your applications
+  * In-direct upload from td-agent

+To switch between them, you can specify Java options and system properties on the command line, or by using an options file.
+If you want to directly upload event logs from your application, you should set your own values to the following properties in treasure-data.properties file.

+    td.logger.agentmode=false
+    td.logger.api.key=<your API key>

+On the other hand if you want to upload data via td-agent, you should declare the following properties in the file.

+    td.logger.agentmode=true
+    td.logger.agent.host=<your td-agent host>
+    td.logger.agent.port=<your td-agent port>

 ## License